How Sylvester Stallone cop movies explain changing attitudes about the police

 “He’s good people”

-In a full-circle return to the politics of First Blood, 1997’s Cop Land is a film about corruption in law enforcement.
+In a full-circle return to the wary worldview of First Blood, 1997’s Cop Land is a film about corruption in law enforcement.
 More importantly—and more relevant to 2020—it’s a film that allows no daylight between actively dirty killer cops and the otherwise decent ones who allow the rot to fester unabated.

 “He’s good people,” Ray Liotta’s Detective Figgis says about Stallone’s sheriff Freddy Heflin near the beginning of the film.